arunchaganty/pg-span/README.md

 hereby granted, provided that the above copyright notice and this paragraph and the following two paragraphs appear in all copies.

-In no event shall The pg-semver Maintainers be liable to any party for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if The pg-semver Maintainers have been advised of the possibility of such damage.
+In no event shall The pg-span Maintainers be liable to any party for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if The pg-span Maintainers have been advised of the possibility of such damage.

-The pg-semver Maintainers specifically disclaim any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
-The software provided hereunder is on an "as is" basis, and The pg-semver Maintainers no obligations to provide maintenance, support, updates, enhancements, or modifications.
+The pg-span Maintainers specifically disclaim any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
+The software provided hereunder is on an "as is" basis, and The pg-span Maintainers no obligations to provide maintenance, support, updates, enhancements, or modifications.